Optimal Rates for Generalization of Gradient Descent for Deep ReLU Classification: Preliminaries

 The following assumption is standard in the literature \citep{NEURIPS2019_cf9dc5e4,ji2020polylogarithmicwidthsufficesgradient,chen2021overparameterizationsufficientlearndeep}. \begin{assumption} We assume $\X= S^{d-1}$ be the sphere. \end{assumption} Throughout the paper, we assume that Assumptions 1 and 2 always hold true.

 \paragraph{Error decomposition} In this work, we analyze the performance of gradient descent through the lens of population risk.
-To facilitate this analysis, we decompose the population risk $\L(\W)$ as follows
+To facilitate this analysis, we decompose the population risk $\L(\W(T))$ as follows

-where the first term captures the generalization error, quantifying the network's performance on unseen data.
+where the first term captures the generalization gap, quantifying the network's performance on unseen data.
 The second term represents the optimization error, which reflects GD's ability to find global minima.
-We will use tools in the optimization theory to study the optimization error \citep{ji2020polylogarithmicwidthsufficesgradient,schliserman2022stability}, and Rademacher complexity to control the generalization error \citep{mohri2018foundations}.
+We will use tools in the optimization theory to study the optimization error \citep{ji2020polylogarithmicwidthsufficesgradient,schliserman2022stability}, and Rademacher complexity to control the generalization gap \citep{mohri2018foundations}.